stadium-software/repeater-datagrid/export.md

       2. Source: ~.Counter_var + ~.PageSize_var
    4. In Chrome users will be asked to verify the download of multiple files

-**CAUTION: Pushing many files to the user using this method can also cause the browser to hang or crash.**
+**CAUTION: Pushing many files to the user using this method can cause the browser to hang or crash**

 ![](images/ExportScriptActions.png)